Disney ChannelNicky Nelson/WENN.com

 ABCAdriana M. Barraza/WENN.com

 Drew Barrymore is a genre-spanning icon with a three-plus decade career, and she's only in her forties.
 Like horror?
 Try Scream or Santa Clarita Diet.
 Like rom-coms?
 50 First Dates, Never Been Kissed, or Ever After might be right for you.
 Spies?
 Charlie's Angels.
 Drama?
 Riding In Cars With Boys.
 The list goes on.
 She had an iconic start, too, as a child actress in E.T..
+She also owns her own beauty company.
+Not just a one trick pony, our Drew.

 20th Century FoxWENN.com